 - the chair of the operations group

-This group reports to the Economic and Social Research Council, which is accountable to the Department of Business, Innovation and Skills.
+This group reported to the Economic and Social Research Council, which is accountable to the Department of Business, Innovation and Skills.

-The group is responsible for all Network policy, strategic forward planning, resource allocation, and innovation.
+The group was responsible for all Network policy, strategic forward planning, resource allocation, and innovation.

-The operations group manages the Network day to day, and is responsible for collective decision-making on how to implement the strategic direction decided by the directors group.
+The operations group managed the Network day to day, and was responsible for collective decision-making on how to implement the strategic direction decided by the directors group.

-The operations group consists of two representatives from each Centre and two from the Administrative Data Service.
-The representatives are appointed by each unit’s director, and one of them must be that unit’s project manager.
+The operations group consisted of two representatives from each Centre and two from the Administrative Data Service.
+The representatives were appointed by each unit’s director, and one of them must be that unit’s project manager.

-The ESRC’s senior policy manager will also attend.
-Others, such as the chair of a task team, may be invited when relevant.
+The ESRC’s senior policy manager also attended.
+Others, such as the chair of a task team, were invited when relevant.

 - develop the Network’s annual operations plan